 I seem to have been doing a lot of it this last few weeks – blame it on my birthday, in the main.

-I’ve touched on this vaguely in the past, with a Tuesday Ten about the more general subject of drugs, but after a suggestion from Daisy, let’s move onto songs about getting drunk.
+I’ve touched on this vaguely in the past, with a Tuesday Ten about the more general subject of drugs, but after a suggestion, let’s move onto songs about getting drunk.
 There are an awful lot of these, unsurprisingly.

 One of the more unusual bands I’ve featured here, Joakim Thåström’s Dutch-based industrial-ish wierdoes came up, it seems, with rather more ways of getting drunk than I could possibly think of.
 And I’d love to know what the 2000 are.
 What does this sound like?
 An unexpectedly calm, collected track in the circumstances, and one that doesn’t really do this intriguing band much justice if you’ve never heard ’em before…